Exotropia: Treatment

 A comprehensive eye examination including an ocular motility (i.e., eye movement) evaluation and an evaluation of the internal ocular structures allows an eye doctor to accurately diagnose exotropia.
 Although glasses and/or patching therapy, exercises, or prisms may reduce or help control the outward-turning eye in some children, surgery is often required.

 A common form of exotropia is known as "convergence insufficiency" that responds well to orthoptic vision therapy including exercises.
 This disorder is characterized by an inability of the eyes to work together when used for near viewing, such as reading.
 Instead of the eyes focusing together on the near object, one deviates outward.

 Consecutive exotropia arises after an initial esotropia.
 Most often it results from surgical overcorrection of the initial esotropia.
 It can be addressed with further surgery or with vision therapy; vision therapy has shown promising results if the consecutive exotropia is intermittent, alternating, and of small magnitude.
 (Consecutive exotropia may however also spontaneously develop from esotropia, without surgery or botulinum toxin treatment.)

 Because of the risks of surgery, and because about 35% of people require at least one more surgery, many people try vision therapy first.
 This consists of visual exercises.
-Although vision therapy is generally not covered by American health insurance companies, many large insurers such as Aetna have recently begun offering full or partial coverage in response to recent studies.